top of page

 Summit Studio

-Ages 16 to 18
+Ages 15 to 18

-In the Summit Studio, learners prepare for real-world success by applying their skills through apprenticeships, startups, and passion-driven projects.
+In the Summit Studio, Learners prepare for real-world success by applying their skills through apprenticeships, startups, and passion-driven projects.
 Whether in business, science, the arts, or humanities, they take on challenges that build independence, leadership, and purpose.

-Apprenticeships grow in duration and complexity each year, ensuring every learner graduates with a portfolio of meaningful work and experiences.
-By the time they leave Summit, they are ready for their Next Great Adventure — whether that’s college, a career, or launching their own venture.
+Apprenticeships grow in duration and complexity each year, ensuring every Learner graduates with a portfolio of meaningful work and experiences.
+By the time they leave Summit, they are ready for their Next Great Adventure - whether that’s college, a career, or launching their own venture.

 Discover How Learning Can Be Different